developer-unijaya/laravel-ai-chatbox/README.md

 ## Frontend Drivers

-Set `AI_CHATBOX_FRONTEND` to choose how `@aichatbox` renders.
+The `frontend` setting controls how `@aichatbox` renders.
 All drivers share the same backend API routes and `window.AiChatboxConfig` — only the widget layer differs.

 | Driver | Widget | Streaming | JS dependency | Assets required |
 |---|---|---|---|---|